When Adrian Beltre hits No. 3,000, his teammates will hunt for his head

 As fate would have it, the Rangers' upcoming schedule offers some intriguing opponents who, like Cabrera, have the necessary cred to go pet-a-tete with Beltre.
 First baseman Chris Davis, whose Orioles visit Texas for a three-game series starting Friday, came up in the Rangers' organization as a third baseman.

-"I would never," says Davis when asked if he might pull a Cabrera on his old teammate, should he find himself the first baseman of record for number 3,000.
+"I would never," says Davis, when asked if he might pull a Cabrera on his old teammate, should he find himself the first baseman of record for No. 3,000.
 "That's not my deal.
 If you tell me you don't like high-fives, I'll give you low-fives."

 After the O's leave town, Seattle comes to Arlington for a three-game set.
 If Beltre follows in the footsteps of his recent predecessors -- seven of the past 10 players to reach 3,000 have done so with an extra-base hit, and that doesn't include Craig Biggio, who was thrown out at second trying to stretch a single -- there's a decent chance that he'll find himself at second base for his big moment.
 If so, he'll be standing right next to fellow Dominican Robinson Cano, who once did this to his countryman and would likely have no problem doing it again: